cedowens/SwiftBelt/README.md

 ![Image](SwiftBelt.png)

-***Steps***
+## Steps

-You can run the included SwiftBelt mach-o binary in the root directory of this repo or you can edit the Swift code and rebuild a new binary.
+1. Ensure swift is installed on your macOS host

-**To use the included mach-o:**
+2. From a terminal cd into the SwiftBelt directory and run: "swift build" to generate the binary.
+The binary will be dropped in the .build/debug folder inside of the SwiftBelt folder and will be named SwiftBelt

-1. Note: I did not sign the included mach-o.
-Therefore you will need to take these steps to remove the quarantine attribute in order to run: Once downloaded, copy to the desired host and clear the quarantine attribute ($ xattr -c SwiftBelt) and set as executable ($ chmod +x SwiftBelt)
+3. Copy to the desired host and clear the quarantine attribute ($ xattr -c SwiftBelt) and set as executable ($ chmod +x SwiftBelt)

-2. To see the help menu: ./SwiftBelt -h
+4. Execute

-***Help menu:***
+## Help menu:

-SwiftBelt Options:
+***SwiftBelt Options:***

 **-SecurityTools** --> Check for the presence of common macOS security tools (at least the ones I am familiar with)